NYU-CS9053/Syllabus/README.md

 ### Cheating / Copying Code
 Any form of cheating or using others' code will not be tolerated.
 All work must be original.
 If two students hand in essentially the same code then __both__ students will receive __0__ for that assignment and also for another assignment (their highest scoring) and may also face further disciplinary action from NYU, as they will be reported to the authorities, including the CSE department’s student records, as described in the University’s Student Code.
 Furthermore, the School of Engineering encourages academic excellence in an environment that promotes honesty, integrity and fairness.
 Any act of academic dishonesty is seen as an attack upon the School and will not be tolerated.
 Please see the school's policy on academic dishonesty [here](http://engineering.nyu.edu/academics/code-of-conduct/).

+### Homework Grading Policy

+Every homework will be evaluated under the following policy:

+* Style (1 - 5) - 10%
+    - This is related to how your name classes, variables and how well you follow the [Java Code Conventions](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html)
+* Immutability (0 or 1, times 5) - 10%
+    - This is whether you program with immutable data.
+If all data is immutable you get a 5 if one or more portions of your code uses mutable data you get a 0 for this portion of the grade.
+* Repeating Past Mistakes (0 or 1, times 5) - 10%
+    - This is whether or not you fix past mistakes going forward.
+E.g. if you used mutable data in the past homework and I commented about this and you continue to use mutable data you will get a 0 for this portion of the grade.
+* Git Usage (0 or 1, times 5) - 10%
+    - This is whether you properly use Git/GitHub.
+You should not have merge conflicts submitted in your homework.
+You should not submit `.class` files or IDE files.
+    - NOTE, this is separate from submitting code on time.
+Only code prior to _5pm_ of the deadline will be reviewed and if you do not push your code for review within _6hr_ of the deadline you will get a 0 for the entire homework.
+* Organization (1 - 5) - 20%
+    - This is how well you organize your code.
+Is it readable and maintainable?
+* Correctness (1 - 5) - 40%
+    - This is whether your code fulfills the specifications of the homework.
+E.g. does it compile?
+Does it work?
+Does it pass test cases if present?
+Etc.

 ### Learning Needs / Moses Center Statement of Disability
 If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities (CSD) at 212-998-4980 or mosescsd@nyu.edu.
 You must be registered with CSD to receive accommodations.
 Information about the Moses Center can be found [here](http://www.nyu.edu/students/communities-and-groups/students-with-disabilities.html).
 The Moses Center is located at 726 Broadway on the 2nd and 3rd floors.